AngeloGalav/image-processing-and-computer-vision/2023-06-01 - VGG, Inception, ResNet.md

 ![[architecture.png]]
 (in this picure, each column with a net represents a variant, i.e. VGG-16 is column D)

-Commit to explore the effectiveness of simple design choices, by allowing only the combination of :
+Commit to explore the effectiveness of _simple design choices_, by allowing only the combination of :
 - 3x3 convolutions, S=1, P=1
 - 2x2 max-pooling, S=2, P=0
 	- $n_{channels}$ _doubles_ after each pool (aside from the last layer, otherwise there would be too many channels, like 1024!)